samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ThreeFold Tokens will be available for sale directly on our website during the PTO.

-One needs only sign up with our [ItsYou.Online](itsyou.online) identity management platform and open their e-Wallet on our App.
+One needs only sign up with our [ItsYou.Online](http://itsyou.online) identity management platform and open their e-Wallet on our App.

-As payment, we accept  BTC, ETH, USD, CHF, EUR, YEN and other methods available on exchanges.
-If you have altcoins you want to invest, they may be converted directly via Shapeshift.
+As payment, we accept  BTC, ETH, USD, GBP, CHF, EUR, YEN, AED and other methods available on exchanges.

 ## How many tokens already exists?

 Today there are 10,000,000 Tokens created and backed by the value of our Foundation and by internet capacity which is committed to be deployed by our operators and hosters over more than 200 locations.

 See bottom of our home page where you can see where existing capacity has been deployed.

 ## How many tokens do we offer as part of our PTO?

 We are organizing our Public Token Offering to raise additional capital to deploy more capacity on our Grid.
+The Token sale will determine the final number of new Tokens issued.
+At present we are targeting up to 3 mio additional Tokens raising 30 mio USD.

 ## Will Tokens be freely tradable ?